Our Mission

 The museum has long served as an economic catalyst for those who live or own businesses in the region.

-• We provide platforms for local makers through our Arts and Artisans Market and our Mohawk and Abenaki Art Market.
+- We provide platforms for local makers through our Adirondack Art Festival and Rustic Fair.
 Works by regional authors and locally made goods are available through our ADKX Store.